 JMPHS is a college preparatory high school that promotes student ownership of learning through a content-rich liberal arts curriculum emphasizing science, technology, engineering, and math (STEM).
 It is Madison County's first charter high school (and currently only charter school) and was created to provide a public education option for parents and students that did not exist.
 Opening in August 2013 with a 9th grade class of 40 students, JMPHS will add a grade each year until the school serves 9th - 12th graders with a maximum capacity of 200 students (50 students in each grade).
-Thus, second-year operations were relatively small with 87 students in 9th and 10th grades with four full-time instructors; two part-time instructors; a school administrator, who also served as a part-time instructor; administrative assistant; and part-time guidance counselor.
+Operations grew significantly in the third year with 141 students in 9th - 11th grades with seven full-time instructors; two part-time instructors; two school administrators, who also served as part-time instructors; administrative assistant; and guidance counselor.